-An HS representative is a worker designated by the employer to ensure cooperation between the employer and workers on health and safety.
+An HS representative is a worker who works with the employer to address health and safety concerns.

 - HS representatives must be workers who are employed by the employer. - Supervisors, management or contracted service providers can't be an HS representative.